Description & Background

 Going all the way back to the deficient construction of Edenville Dam in the 1920s, the failure was preceded and preconditioned by decades of interactions and effects of human and physical factors.
 The overall set of interactions was complex, thus making the “sociotechnical” dam system complex, and eventually conditions unluckily lined up in a way that resulted in failure of the dam.

-A simplified fault tree, which hierarchically outlines the factors contributing to the failure, is shown in Figure 6.
+A simplified fault tree, which hierarchically outlines the factors contributing to the failure, is shown in Figure 5 on the Photos Tab.
 In terms of physical factors, the fault tree shows that the failure was due to a combination of geotechnical factors (left branch) and hydrologic factors (right branch).
 The geotechnical factors further branch into factors related to the embankment soils and the downstream slope geometry.
 The hydrologic factors branch into factors related to the inflow and outflow of the lake.
 Human factors associated with these physical factors are noted in blue, and it can be seen that human and physical factors were intertwined through their interactions.

 Primary Drivers of Failure